QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 Jakob Nielsen wrote the **10 principles** that you should <s>MUST 😠</s> take into account.

-1. keep the user updated on what's happening
+1. Keep the user updated on what's happening

    > * if something is being loaded, ... tell it to the user.
    > * the user should know where he is (ex: which page?)